Rooted in the 12 Steps, AA meetings at PRCC are discussion-based and open to all.

 Find Support on Your Pathway of Recovery

-With over 50 weekly meetings and activities offered in-person and online, PRCC is home to an array of groups that support multiple pathways of recovery.
+With over 55 weekly meetings and activities offered in-person and hybrid, PRCC is home to an array of groups that support multiple pathways of recovery.
 Each group is open to anyone in or seeking recovery.
 Give us a call at 207-553-2575 for more info!

 Al‑Anon is a mutual support program for people whose lives have been affected by someone else’s drinking.
 By sharing common experiences and applying the Al-Anon principles, families and friends of alcoholics can bring positive changes to their individual situations, whether or not the alcoholic admits the existence of a drinking problem or seeks help.